stellfoundry/gx-ai/docs/Linear.rst

 In this tutorial we set up a linear ion-temperature-gradient (ITG) instability calculation using a circular Miller geometry with Cyclone-base-case-like parameters and adiabatic electrons.

-**Disclaimer**: GX is optimized for `nonlinear` calculations, not necessarily linear ones.
+**Disclaimer**: GX is optimized for :ref:`nonlinear <quicknl>` calculations, not necessarily linear ones.
 Other gyrokinetic codes may be better-suited for some linear studies, which could require sharp velocity-space resolution and/or highly-accurate collision operators.

 .. contents::